truecharts/public/charts/stable/traefik-forward-auth/docs/how-to.md

 :::

-This app makes it possible to have a layer of security in front of your publicly exposed apps.
+This chart makes it possible to have a layer of security in front of your publicly exposed charts.
 It supports Google, OIDC, and generic OAuth2.
 Please read the [GitHub README of the original project](https://github.com/thomseddon/traefik-forward-auth) for your authentication options.